 - Add the yeast extract, brown sauce, red wine stockpot, tomato puree, herbs and water.

 - Simmer and reduce the sauce for around 20-30 minutes or until the sauce is the consistency that you like then season to taste.

 Serve with the pasta of your choice.

 This vegetarian bolognese recipe can also be modified into a chili con carne.
 Keep the basic ingredients but swap the tin of baked beans for a tin of red kidney beans (drained and rinsed).
-Then add half a sweet red pepper (fried until soft and slightly browned), then add the chili powder of your choice to bring the chili to the heat you prefer.
+Then add half a sweet red pepper (fried until soft and slightly browned), then add chili powder, cumin and paprika to bring the chili to the heat you prefer.